antomys/CuriousBenchmarks/JsonBenchmarks/Readme.md

 <a name="conclusions"></a>
 ## Conclusions

+`Jil` behaved very unexpectedly bad.
+In some cases it refused to work with no reason.

 Personally i will recommend using `SpanJson`.
 It has clean api and no additional overhead.
 The two fastest are `MessagePack` and `Protobuf`, but they come with cost of compatibility with other serializers and have extraordinary API.